awslabs/deeplearning-cfn/cfn-template/StackSetup.md

     b.
 When you choose the **Instance ID**, EC2 displays details about the master instance, including the public DNS/IP address that you need to log in.
 Make a note of the address because you will need it in the next step.
 ![](../images/Slide11.png)

 2. Enable SSH agent forwarding.
 This enables communication with all of the instances in the private subnet.
-Using the DNS/IP address that you recorded in the first step, modify the SSH configuration to include these lines:
+Using the DNS/IP address that you recorded in the first step, modify the SSH configuration(~/.ssh/config file) to include these lines:

     	Host IP/DNS-from-above
         ForwardAgent yes